BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 V. RESTRICTION

-before board of directors.
+board of directors.

 B. Lifting devices used to raise or lower boats in docks must be made of new (quality) material,